alem0lars/configs-old/README.md

   For example `rEFInd` configuration cannot be managed with a configuration system like `Fizzy` because when the configuration is evaluated the filesystem isn't already mounted (`rEFInd` is a boot-manager), so the configuration file can't be a symbolic link to a file stored in a partition.
   Also, `EFI` partition isn't mean to be mounted or used elsewhere except when booting, i.e. you shouldn't normally mount that partition.

   These cases are really a few and you should always ask yourself whether using a plain configuration is *really necessary*.
+I've *only found that use-case* and, trust me, I managed a lot of really different configurations and software..

-  Everyone finds its own answers but AFAIK I *only find that use-case* and, trust me, I managed a lot of really different configurations and software..
+  To see the contents, check out the [`plain` branch](https://github.com/alem0lars/configs/tree/plain).

 ----